 It is a very similar recipe to the Peruvian Salsa Criolla.

-Apart form this, cochinita pibil is pretty much always served with fresh cilantro sprinkled on top and in corn tortillas as tacos.
+Apart from this, cochinita pibil is pretty much always served in tacos made with corn tortillas and fresh cilantro sprinkled on top.

 How To Make Tacos de Cochinita Pibil